CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Lifecycle-Management/Decommission-Switches.md

 {{<figure src="/images/netq/decommission-confirmation.png" alt="confirmation dialog with a list of devices" width="600">}}

-4. Wait for the decommission process to complete, the select **Done**.
+4. Wait for the decommission process to complete, then select **Done**.

 ## Related Information